arescentral/arescentral.org/content/about.rst

 This Site
 ---------

-Except where otherwise noted, content on this site is licensed under the
+Except where otherwise noted, text on this site is licensed under the
-|cc-by-nc-sa|.
-This site was written using `Pelican`_ and incorporates
+|cc-by-sa|.
+Downloads, images, and video are under varying licenses.
-the extension ``pelican_youtube``, by Kura_.
+This site was written using `Pelican`_ and incorporates the extension ``pelican_youtube``, by Kura_.

 ..  _Pelican: https://getpelican.com/
 ..  _Kura: https://github.com/kura